pleibers/PEDDY.jl/docs/src/index.md

 ## Quick start (no prior Julia knowledge required)

+### Development environment

+If you want to develop PEDDY, you need to follow these steps:

 - __Install Julia 1.11__: Download from julialang.org.
 If 1.11 is not your default, prefix commands with `+1.11` (without parentheses).
 The `+1.11` selector is provided by juliaup.
 - __Open a Julia REPL in the project__: